kengibson1111/go-stdlib/fmt/gostdlib-fmt-fprintf/README.md

-# fmt - fprint
+# fmt - fprintf

-This is demonstrating Fprint functions.
+This is demonstrating the Fprintf function.